 Additional Item(s) Needed: A stand-alone "scientific" calculator with trigonometric functions.
 The essential feature of a scientific calculator is a provision for directly entering numbers in scientific notation (usually a key or its "2nd function" labeled "EE" or "EXP").
 I recommend the Texas Instruments TI-30Xa as an inexpensive and easy-to-use calculator having the necessary basic features.
 (A graphing calculator is not necessary.
 However, a graphing or multi-line calculator does have the advantage of allowing you to enter, examine, and edit an entire mathematical expression prior to evaluation.
 Complicated expressions are easier to evaluate on such a calculator.)
-Note that a calculator which is part of an iPhone, iPad, or other electronic device is not allowed to be used for test-taking; only a stand-alone calculator may be used for taking a test, quiz, or exam. (cont'd)
+Note that a calculator which is part of an iPhone, iPad, or other electronic device is not allowed to be used for test-taking; only a stand-alone calculator may be used for taking a test, quiz, or exam.

 A straight-edge will be helpful for making drawings in homework and in lecture notes.
 Graph paper may be helpful for making drawings for certain homework problems.
+(I will provide graph paper with one assignment in which it is required.)
 Based on experience, I suggest getting a stapler for assignments.
 There may not be a stapler in the classroom for last-minute use.